Showrunner

 Where does the program take place and how long are the days?

-The 2023 WGA Showrunner Training Program begins with a pre-program brunch or virtual “get together” so participants have a chance to meet one another, on Sunday, January 8, 2023.
-The main program begins on Saturday, January 21, 2023 and runs six Saturdays, ending Saturday, March 4, 2023 (no class on February 18, Presidents Day weekend).
+The 2024 WGA Showrunner Training Program takes place in Los Angeles and begins with a pre-program brunch on Sunday, March 17th, so participants have a chance to meet one another before actual classes begin.
+The main program begins on Saturday, March 23, 2024 and runs six Saturdays, ending Saturday May 4, 2024 (no class March 30 for Easter weekend).